How to protect yourself from phishingOrhan Sari

 - Safari: Preferences > Security and Preferences > Privacy

 Visit web addresses that start with HTTPS.
 HTTP (Hypertext Transfer Protocol) is the fundamental protocol for sending data between your web browser and the websites you visit.
 And HTTPS is just the secure version of this.
 (The “S” simply stands for “secure”.)
 It is often used for online banking and shopping because it encrypts your communications to prevent criminals from stealing sensitive information like your credit card numbers and passwords.

 Check for the HTTPS and green padlock icon in your browser’s navigation bar.
 If you do not see it, then the site you’re on is not using a trusted SSL digital certificate, you should never submit sensitive information, such as credit card details.

 If you don’t see the padlock, take your shopping elsewhere (Source: AVG)

-Moreover, you should never use public, when Wi-Fi spot for important transactions such as banking, shopping or entering personal information, instead use your mobile connection for phishing protection.
+Moreover, you should never use public Wi-Fi spot for important transactions such as banking, shopping or entering personal information, instead use your mobile connection for phishing protection.